aws-powertools/powertools-lambda-python/docs/core/logger.md

     --8<-- "examples/logger/src/setting_utc_timestamp.py"
     ```

-    1.  if you set TZ in lambda runtime, time.tzset() need to be called.
-You don't need it when setting TZ in lambda environment variable
+    1.  if you set TZ in your Lambda function, `time.tzset()` need to be called.
+You don't need it when setting TZ in AWS Lambda environment variable

 === "setting_custom_timezone_output.json"